riddledbatz/riddledbatz/README.md

  --- >> [ please keep in mind i do block / hide freely !! i will not hesitate if you are a WEIRDO . << ---

+                   byi   !!
+please first and most importantly keep in mind my dni boundaries,...coguhcouhg ,, thanks AND i ask refrain from platonic or "joke" flirting with me, as silly as it sounds it makes me and my partner very uncomfortabe ,, so please stray from doing that !! ex-oomfs  /  friends please iwvec or dni .. u know who u are erm . i am often times offtab or just afk !! whisper me and i will trry my best to get back to you ^_^ . c+h is always welcome unless stated otherwise outright . i love to sit with people so do not be shy !! if i am with another person / people , just ask !! if i am ontab , come up to me pls oorr whisper , if im silent i maay be offtab or afk so just whisper if im with another person when you want to sit with me and i will reply yes or no !

-                   brief dni list   !!  ;;
+                   brief dni list   !!

 basic usual stuff ... [ racists , homophobic people , transphobes , ect ]    RIDDLEBAT 2022 FANS / SHIPPERS .
-INTERACT WITH VERY VERRRY EXTREME CAUTION .
-MOST OF YOU ARE GENUINELY SO FUCKING GROSS AND MAKE ME UNCOMFY . captain howdie / ivorycest supporters, .. you guys are so weird.   !!
-PROSHIP, DARKSHIP ANYTHING OF THAT MATTER HEAAAVVYY DNI.
+INTERACT WITH VERY VERRRY EXTREME CAUTION or just dni at all !! . no hard feelings but erm ..ueah im uncomfy with riddlebat  . captain howdie / ivorycest supporters, .. you guys are so weird.   !! maga peopelf.. i doubt pony town has that but to be safe ,, PROSHIP, DARKSHIP ANYTHING OF THAT MATTER HEAAAVVYY DNI. <<--  PLEASE DO  NOT FOLLOW ME !!!!!!!! can not believe ihave to say that llol .

   ... thats about all i can really think of.. just treat me how you want to be treated !!! i am not a mean person please dont be rude and we wont have any issues !